leinadred/CP_updatedynip_gw/README.md

  - Hostname to resolve

 "--scripttarget", help="target server (mostly CP Management Server?)
- - if not set, the script queries for Check Point host objects to get CP Management Server.
-If more than one is found, an error is given out.
+ - if not set, the script queries for Check Point host objects.
+If more than one is found, script aborts.

 "--test", help="Nur gucken, nicht anfassen // read only, no action taken"
  - Only check, if all would be good to update the interoperable device object.
 Returns the API query with dbedit command